marcj/kryn.cms-standalone-very-old/README.md

 a lot of features, where we need guys like you to keep up the quality.

 Do you like Kryn.cms?
 Do you see potential in it?
 Then we'd love to see you contributing!
-Because the product still in heavy development, we really can need everyone's help to create a awesome product.
+Because the product is still in heavy development, we really can need everyone's help to create a awesome product.

 No matter if you have just ideas or have feedback, please just drop your thoughts in the issue tracker above.
 Or if you're a developer and want to contribute then please contact me.
 We really do love to meet any new